JeffreySarnoff/RollingFunctions.jl/docs/src/index.md

 Generally, with data that has r rows using a window_span of w results in r - w + 1 rows of values.

-### Would you prefer to get back a result with the same number of rows as your data?
+### To get back a result with the same number of rows as your data

 #### Welcome to the wonderful world of padding